ska-telescope/ska-low-mccs-spshw/docs/src/reference/tile_device_methods.rst

   * *ReadRegister*: Reads the value of one named register.
 Each register is a 32 bit integer.
     Register may return a list of values if so defined in the xml register description.
-    Parameter is the full qualified hyerarchic register name (string)
+    Parameter is the fully qualified hierarchical register name (string)

     Returns a list of ione or more unsigned 32 bit values.